sgall17a/AS5600/README.md

 From the data sheet

-"**What is a  AS5600?**

 *12-Bit Programmable Contactless Potentiometer**

 The AS5600 is an easy to program magnetic rotary position sensor with a high-resolution 12-bit analog or PWM output.
-This contactless system measures the absolute angle of a diametric magnetized on-axis magnet.
+This contactless system measures the absolute angle of a diametric magnetized on-axis magnet. "

 This is a Micropython library for reading an AS5600 using I2C.
 It was developed on a Seeedstudio board and Raspberry Pi Pico.
 It should work with other MCU's running Micropython but I2C setup may differ on on other boards.
 It may work on circuit python but I have not tested this.